Playa Zipolite: Community

 Zipolite still attracts those drawn to the hippie lifestyle.
 Attitudes about drug use, in particular marijuana, are also typically relaxed.

 The police station is largely unmanned, but extra efforts for security are implemented during busy seasons such as Christmas and Easter week, and during Festival Nudista in February, supplementing the normal local auxiliary police with regular patrolmen from San Pedro Pochutla.
 Other efforts include checking for intoxicated drivers and boaters in Zipolite and other area beaches.

 Zipolite can be reached by flying into Huatulco or Puerto Escondido and traveling on coastal highway 200.
-It can also be reached by road from Oaxaca City via the new highway (Autopista Oaxaca Puerto Escondido) and then on costal highway 200, which makes the total travel time from the state capitol about 3 hours.
-From the highway Zipolite can be accessed from the intersections to either Mazunte or Puerto Angel by either collectivo or taxi.
+It can also be reached by road from Oaxaca City via the new highway (Autopista Oaxaca Puerto Escondido) and then on coastal highway 200, which makes the total travel time from the state capitol about 3 hours.
+From the highway Zipolite can be accessed from the intersections to either Mazunte or Puerto Angel by either taxis colectivos (shared taxis) or a standard taxi.